-The four perspectives (or quadrants) is a powerful developmental tool for enabling you to develop skillful means in your communicating, whilst simultaneously growing the capacity for experiencing more perspectives on reality (developing cognitive and emotional intelligences).
+The four perspectives (or quadrants) is a powerful developmental model for enabling you to develop skillful means in your communicating, whilst simultaneously growing the capacity for experiencing more perspectives on reality (developing cognitive and emotional intelligence).

-Right back to the start – the perceptual positions model of NLP
+Right back to the start – the perceptual positions model from NLP

-The Perceptual Positions model (and pattern) was originally formulated by John Grinder and Judith DeLozier in 1987 as operational extensions of the NLP concept of “referential Index” meaning to who or what are you specifically referring to when you say “that, they, it, him, her” in a sentence?)
-EG. If someone says,“They are the problem!” the referential index is “they”.
+The Perceptual Positions model (and pattern) was originally formulated by John Grinder and Judith DeLozier in 1987 as operational extensions of the NLP concept of “referential Index” meaning, to who or what are you specifically referring to when you use pronouns “that, they, it, him, her etc.” in a sentence?)
+EG. If someone says,“They are the problem!” the referential index is “they (2nd person)”.

 It was an extraordinary discovery of it’s time, as we will soon see.

-This discovery was also the foundation of the domain of reframing (one of the key domains of NLP) where by changing referential index with a simple question, we can facilitate the reframing of the client’s constructed meaning about their experience.
+This discovery was also the foundation of the domain of reframing (one of the key domains of NLP) whereby changing the referential index with a simple question, we can facilitate the reframing of the client’s constructed meaning about their experience.

-EG. In a Coaching session, a client might say “my boss doesn’t like me or appreciate me, he never smiles at me”
+EG. In a Coaching session, a client might say “my boss doesn’t like me or appreciate me, he never listens at me”

-The Coach could reframe this by asking a question that changes referential index (therefore applying that same statement to the client) “Does your not smiling at your boss always mean you don’t appreciate him?”
+The Coach could then reframe this by asking a question that changes the referential index (therefore applying that same statement to the client) “Does your not listening to your boss always mean you don’t like him?”

 This question invites the client to reconsider their mind-read of their boss’s intent, by looking at the situation through and from a new perspective.